 Terpenes are produced in special secretory cells within the trichomes of the plant, the nearly microscopic resinous stalks that cover the flowers and sometimes leaves.
 This is also where all cannabinoids, like THC and CBD, are created.
 About 20,000 terpenes exist in nature; more than 200 have been identified in cannabis (compared to 111 cannabinoids).

-Like amino acids, terpenes are powerful building blocks within the plant’s physiology that aid in the production of vitamins, hormones, pigments, resins, and — yes, that most cherished part of the herb — cannabinoids.
+Like amino acids (or possibly even nootropics for memory and focus), terpenes are powerful building blocks within the plant’s physiology that aid in the production of vitamins, hormones, pigments, resins, and — yes, that most cherished part of the herb — cannabinoids.
 Cannabis plants release more terpenes when temperatures are higher.

 Beyond odor, terpenes play several roles, including protecting the cannabis plant against predators like insects and animals.
 These special molecules constitute roughly 10 to 20 percent of the total pre-smoked resin in the trichome.
 It is estimated that 10 to 30 percent of smoke resin produced by marijuana comes from terpenes.